-City parks are open daily from sunrise to sunset, unless otherwise posted.
-Dunedin is proud to provide 31 parks and over 240 acres of green space dedicated to public use for hiking, biking, playing and picnicking.
+City parks are free to visit and enjoy.
+Parks are open daily from sunrise to sunset, unless otherwise posted.
+Dunedin is proud to provide 27 parks and over 200 acres of green space dedicated to public use for hiking, biking, playing and picnicking.

 Dunedin has received the "Tree City USA" award every year since 1989